-To ensure that development within the County, including the Council's own development, seeks to retain, refurbish and incorporate historic items and features of interest.
+To ensure that development within the County including the Council's own development seeks to retain, refurbish and incorporate historic items and features of interest.

-To protect, preserve and maintain industrial heritage features including weirs, millraces and mills along the River Dodder, River Camac, River Liffey, and their tributaries.
+To protect, preserve and maintain industrial heritage features including weirs, millraces, and mills along the River Dodder and River Liffey.